psanse/Bfilt/README.md

-# Bfilt dataset and converter
+# Bfilt dataset and converters

 This site contains the instances in XCSP3 format employed in the following paper: